dvklopfenstein/pmidcite/README.md

-But if your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli), then please consider using *pmidcite* on the command line alongside using PubMed in the web browser.
+But if your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli), then consider using *pmidcite* on the command line alongside using PubMed in the web browser.

 Viewing citation data (including a paper's ranking among its co-citation network) downloaded from the NIH using *pmidcite* alongside the PubMed web interface